Alan Mollohan: Political campaigns

 When Mollohan's father retired in 1982 after 18 years in Congress spread out over two stints, his son won a very competitive contest to succeed him.
 He faced another close race in 1984, but was unopposed for a third term in 1986.
 He did not face serious opposition in a general election again.
 Indeed, the Republicans only put up a candidate against him four other times, in 1988, 1990, 1994 and 2006.
 He ran unopposed in 1992, 1996, 2002 and 2008 and only faced Libertarian Richard Kerr in 1998 and 2000.

 He faced stiff electoral competition when, in 1992, West Virginia lost a House seat due to the 1990 Census.
 The redistricting placed Mollohan against 2nd District Congressman Buckey Staggers.
 No other party put up a candidate, meaning that the Democratic primary was tantamount to election.
 It was predicted to be a tough primary even though the new district was more Mollohan's district than Staggers', but Mollohan succeeded in winning his party's nomination with 60% of the vote.

 2010

 Mollohan faced a Democratic primary challenge on May 11, 2010, and lost to State senator Mike Oliverio, 56% to 44%.
-It was Mollohan's first contested primary since he faced Harley Staggers Jr. in 1992 after their Congressional districts were merged.
+It was Mollohan's first contested primary since he faced Buckey Staggers in 1992 after their Congressional districts were merged.

 Since his first election in 1982 he only faced a total of six Republican challengers, the most recent being former state delegate Chris Wakim in 2006.
 In that race, Mollohan won 64% of the vote.

+Mollahan lost the primary to Oliverio, who ultimately narrowly lost the general election to David McKinley.